oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/8-create-join.md

+# Define Joins

-# Introduction
+## Introduction

 Congratulations, you are more than halfway to your first Analytic View.
 You have a fact table and a hierarchy, now you just need to specify the join between the hierarchy table the fact table and add at least one measure.

-If you press the Show DDL button the tool will let you know that these elements are missing.
+Estimated Time:  Less than 5 minutes.

+## Task 1 - View the DDL

 If you press the **Show DDL** button the tool will let you know that these elements are missing.

 ![Missing Join](images/8-missing-join.png)

-## Task 1 - Specify the Join
+## Task 2 - Specify the Join

 When hierarchies are mapped to dimension (hierarchy) tables rather than directly to the fact table, the hierarchy must be joined (matched) to the fact table.
-This is just as dimension and fact tables much be *joined* in a SQL query.
+This is just as dimension and fact tables must be *joined* in a SQL query.

+Analytic views and hierarchies are separate objects in the Database.
+Joining the hierarchy to the analytic view allows the analytic view to reference (use) the hierarchy.
+Because the joins are specified in the analytic views, joined are not needed in queries that SELECT from the analytic view.
+This is one of the features of the analytic view that make it easy to query.

 With an Analytic View, the join is part of the metadata.
 As a result, joins are not required in queries that SELECT from an Analytic View.